This page will help you find the support you need regarding your Glycogen Storage Disease.

 First line of support – your GSD Coordinator

-The GSD Coordinator for your particular condition is the key person to contact.
+The coordinator for your particular GSD is the key person to contact.
 For the most rare GSDs we may not have been able to appoint a coordinator, in which case please contact the Charity Director.

 The specialist centres